-- 1. Ensure the completeness, accuracy and existence of data included on Report #5A-G. - 2.
-Reporting of Revenue is accurate and properly classified by: - Rate Region - Rate Cell - Service group - 3.
-Capitation payments should be confirmed with Comptroller Operations, Bureau of
+- 1. Ensure the completeness, accuracy and existence of data included on Report#5A-G. - 2.
+Reporting of Revenue is accurate and properly classified by: - Rate Region - Rate Cell, including break-out for NFCE participants residing in a nursing facility (defined as FAC population) from those enrolled in the CHC waiver and residing in the community (defined as WAV population) - 3.
+Capitation payments should be confirmed with Comptroller Operations, Bureau of Payable Services. - 4.
+Design a sampling methodology for testing of Report #5A-G. - 5.

-Payable Services.

-- 4. Design a sampling methodology for testing of Report #5A-G. - 5.
 Claims files testing should be designed to include, at the minimum, procedures to ensure: - a.
 Claims files, as reported, agree to detailed records of claims. - b.
 Reporting of accrued cost amounts on Report #5A-G are accurately and appropriately reported using criteria established by DHS and provided in the Financial Reporting Requirements.
-The amounts should be accurately classified by: - Rate Region - Rate Cell - Service group - c.
+The amounts should be accurately classified by: - Rate Region - Rate Cell, including break-out for NFCE participants residing in a nursing facility (defined as FAC population) from those enrolled in the CHC waiver and residing in the community (defined as WAV population) - Service group - c.
 Data included on report applies only to the Community HealthChoices contract. - d.
 Data included on report is consistent with requirements of the Community HealthChoices contract. - 6.
-Reporting of administrative expenses on Report #5G is accurate and properly classified. - 7.
+Review the FRR instructions related to care management/service coordination costs.
+Obtain and review the Contractor's definition of care management/service coordination expenses policy and compare to the FRR instructions and provide Contractor explanation for any discrepancies. - 7.
+Reporting of other non-benefit expenses (administrative expenses and activities that improve health care quality) on Report #5G is accurate and properly classified. - 8.
+Design a sampling methodology to test that expenses reported as Health Care Quality Improvement (HCQI) meet the definition of the FRR instructions to be reported in Lines 46 through 51 of Report #5G. - 9.
 Expense allocations, if any, used in preparing the report should be verified for reasonableness and accuracy, and disclosed in the footnotes.
 Amounts should be tested to appropriate supporting documentation, with recalculations performed where necessary.
-Methodologies for allocation should be verified with acceptable methodologies, if any, contained in the contract. - 8.
-Mathematical accuracy of report should be verified. - 9.
-Amounts where appropriate should be recalculated to assess the accuracy of amounts included in the schedule.
+Methodologies for allocation should be verified with acceptable methodologies, if any, contained in the contract. - 10.
+Corporate allocations and indirect administrative expense charges to the participating Contractor should be for expenses that are in support of the Community HealthChoices contract.
+Obtain and review the Contractor's corporate allocations and indirect administrative expenses included within Report #5G and provide a listing, with dollar amount, of charges associated with administrative functions not in support of the Community HealthChoices contract. - 11.
+Care management/service coordination costs and other non-benefit expenses included within Report #5G should be for expenses that are in support of the Community